Evi0ned/TextEvaluation/README.md

 # TextEvaluation
-A simple text classification/summarization tool
+A simple text summarization tool

 ## How to use